 Sleep regression is a common occurrence in toddlers, and it can be a difficult challenge for parents.
 It is important to understand the causes of sleep regression and the methods that can be used to manage it.
 Separation anxiety, teething, and nap resistance are all common causes of sleep regression in toddlers.
 Environmental factors and family relationships can also play a role in sleep problems.

 To help your toddler sleep better, it is important to create a consistent sleep routine and to avoid co-sleeping as a short-term solution.
 Separation anxiety is a common cause of sleep regression in toddlers.
 At this age, your little one may be clingier, have difficulty separating from their parents, or want a parent to be present until they fall asleep.
 When your toddler starts to push bedtime later and later, they often end up being too tired.

+This can make it difficult for them to calm down enough to sleep easily.
 Second molars can also cause waking up at night or waking up early in the morning.
-If a child comes out of a SLEEP cycle and becomes distracted by the discomfort of his swollen gums, he may have trouble falling asleep again.
-If your child is still in a crib, nap resistance is more manageable, since you have physical limits to keep him or her in the crib.
-Sleeping bags help prevent older children from getting out of the crib, as they cannot throw a leg over it, but once they have discovered it, they have to be put in a bed.
+If a child comes out of a SLEEP cycle and becomes distracted by the discomfort of their swollen gums, they may have trouble falling asleep again.
+If your child is still in a crib, nap resistance is more manageable, since you have physical limits to keep them in the crib.
+Sleeping bags help prevent older children from getting out of the crib, as they cannot throw a leg over it.
+At 18 months, some toddlers may start skipping naps or become resistant to naps.